Head-Mounting Transmitter (A3040)

 The EIF pin numbers in the sketch match the pin numbers of the mating connector on the HMT circuit.
 So we have Pin 1 and 2 are GND (VC in schematic, the reference voltages for the amplifiers).
 We have X1, X2, X3, and X4 on pins 7, 4, 3, and 8 respectively.
 When we construct the EIF, we will cut off all unused pins.
 We bend the remaining pins and solder up to five leads.
 One will be GND.
 The others can be X1-X4.
 Each electrode lead can be terminated with bare wire, a pin, or a depth electrode.

-Figure: Electrode Interface Fixture (EIF) Connector, Bottom View.
-Connector is PZN-08-DD.
-Pinout matches that on the HMT circuit diagram.
+Figure: Electrode Interface Fixture (EIF8) Connector, Bottom-Left View.
+This connector is the through-hole PZN-08-DD before we bend and cut its legs.
+The pinout mates with that of the HMT connector.
 This is the view we have when assembling an EIF.
+For top view see EIF8 Connector.

 The Electrode Interface Fixture may be equipped with up to five leads.
 One lead must always be present: the low-impedance ground, which will be connected to Pin 1 or Pin 2 or both.
 For historical reasons, the ground lead is always blue.
 The leads for X1, X2, X3 and X4 are optional, but they will be red, yellow, green, and cream-colored if present.
 The leads are 20 mm long by default.
 They are 0.5 mm in diameter, silicone-insulated springs.
 On the far end of each lead, we may solder a pin, a depth electrode, or leave a bare wire for securing in place with a screw, as requested by our customer.